container-storage-interface/spec/spec.md

 Controller Plugin MUST implement this RPC call if it has `PUBLISH_UNPUBLISH_VOLUME` controller capability.
 This RPC is a reverse operation of `ControllerPublishVolume`.
-It MUST be called after all `NodeUnstageVolume` and `NodeUnpublishVolume` on the volume are called and succeed.
+Basically, it MUST be called after all `NodeUnstageVolume` and `NodeUnpublishVolume` on the volume are called and succeed.
+When control plane retry the `NodeUnstage` / `NodeUnpublish` but it can't reach the node(for example node shut down due to a hardware failure or a software problem), it proceeds on to `ControllerUnpublish`.
 The Plugin SHOULD perform the work that is necessary for making the volume ready to be consumed by a different node.
 The Plugin MUST NOT assume that this RPC will be executed on the node where the volume was previously used.